 Quality control throughout the construction process

-In this case, our mission is to carry out the quality control of the interlocking and imbrication of blocks.
-We apply the automatic installation control filters developed with the armour units designers to facilitate the placement approval such as: out of profile block, orientation, column placement, absence of contact, density defect, hole between blocks.
+In this case, our mission is to carry out the quality control of the interlocking and of the blocks interlocking.
+We apply automatic installation control filters developed with the armour units designers to facilitate the placement approval such as: out of profile block, orientation, column placement, absence of contact, density defect, hole between blocks.

 The input data must be a point cloud collected at regular intervals: every day, every week… These surveys can be carried out by the customer himself, we can also deploy a dedicated team on site.